Thunivu: Plot

 Dark Devil learns from Kanmani that there are ₹25,000 crores available in the bank.
-He tells Dayalan to arrange a meeting between him and the chairman of Your Bank, Krish.
+He tells Dayalan to arrange a meeting between him and Krish, the chairman of Your Bank.
 As Dark Devil deduced, the third team, revealed to be some of the bank's staff, attacked Radha and his team in the locker before assaulting Dark Devil and holding him captive.
-Krish arrives and reveals that the third team was hired by him and tells them to destroy the bank's chest with explosives with hostages inside.
+Krish arrives and reveals that he hired the third team and tells them to destroy the bank's chest with explosives with hostages inside.
 Krish also forces Dark Devil to reveal himself, where Dark Devil reveals that he and his teammates lived happily together like a family.
 After having committed a heist in Bangkok, Dark Devil's members Jijo and Achara planned to get married.
 They all travelled to Araku Valley to arrange their marriage and celebrate, but they were ambushed by assailants sent by Krish and Shyam, who feared that they would reveal their heist plan to others.

-Jijo and Achara got killed, but Dark Devil and Kanmani managed to escape, and the killers faked their deaths for the rest of their real money.
-The duo reached the house of an old couple, who tended their wounds and revealed about his son Kavin, an honest bank official who wanted to return the money to the people who invested in mutual funds.
+Jijo and Achara were killed, but Dark Devil and Kanmani managed to escape, and the killers faked their deaths for the rest of their real money.
+The duo reached the house of an old couple, who tended to their wounds and revealed that their son, Kavin, was an honest bank official who wanted to return the money to the people who invested in mutual funds.
 However, Kavin was killed by Krish, who made it look like a mob did this during a strike.
 Having learnt about this, Dark Devil and Kanmani decided to bring Krish and the bank officials to justice.
-After the revelation, Dark Devil defeats Krish and his team, where he forces him on live to reveal his financial scam of the ₹25,000 crore, which was invested in the mutual funds, and the atrocities committed against people by the bank officials.
-Shyam, who was made to wear a bomb vest, is sent to Dayalan, where he reveals everything about the heist and Krish's involvement in it before he is killed by Kanmani's phone call.
+After the revelation, Dark Devil defeats Krish and his team, forcing him on live to reveal his financial scam involving ₹25,000 crore, which was invested in mutual funds, and the atrocities committed by bank officials.
+Shyam, who was made to wear a bomb vest, is sent to Dayalan, where he reveals everything about the heist and Krish's involvement in it before Kanmani's phone call kills him.